ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 (aka scratch your own itch)
 but other people's issues are fine too, everybody likes when their problems go away.
-If you have no idea then try looking for or in the issue tracker.
+If you have absolutely no idea what to improve then try looking for or in the issue tracker.
-Usually the software we write is terrible, it always has some issues.
+Usually software we write is terrible, it always has some issues.
-Somebody might even be annoyed enough to write these issues down or at least to voice their complaints.
+Someone might even be annoyed enough to write these issues down or at least to voice their complaints.

 That was the case for me: